Kansas City, Missouri Workers Compensation Attorney

 You may be entitled to:

-- Medical Care Benefits: This benefit includes all costs for authorized medical testing and treatment, prescriptions, and medical devices.
+- Medical Care Benefits: This includes all costs for authorized medical testing and treatment, prescriptions, and medical devices.
 There are no deductibles or co-pays.

 - Permanent Partial Disability: If you are unable to return to work after your injury, you may be entitled to a settlement or payment for your permanent partial disability if you have a permanent disability as a result of a covered accident or injury.